thinkful-ei-gecko/smiti-steven-chemistquizapp/README.md

-This is submitted as a pair between Smiti Shakya is Steven Bull.
+This is submitted as a pair between Smiti Shakya and Steven Bull.